zubairabid/zubairabid.github.io/projects.md

 I've done a few over the past few years

 1. **Sentiment Classification for Bengali News Articles** May 2019

     Creating a pipeline for polarity classification of Bengali news articles using multiple methods, and comparing the results using three different methods of evaluation [Link](https://github.com/zubairabid/CL2-Project)
 2. **Acronym Disambiguation by word usage Analysis** November 2018

     Built a system to use the context around the occurrence of an acronym and to make an estimation as to the correct expansion intended to a reasonably high degree of accuracy.

 3. **High-Low Game in the Ethereum Blockchain** September 2019

     Wrote a smart contract and tests to play the High-Low House vs Players game in Solidity.
 [Link](https://github.com/zubairabid/HighLowSolidity)
 4. **Interactive Linux Shell in C** October 2018

     Wrote a basic interactive Linux shell interpreter in C, supporting all basic commands like ls and cd, and process management procedures.
 [Link](https://github.com/zubairabid/course-shell)
+5. **Basic Language Model and Tokenizer** September 2019

+    Built an English Language Tokenizer to correctly identify numbers, email addresses, mentions, currency values, and more.
+Runs 5x faster than NLTK's default word_tokenize.

+    Made a basic n-gram language model, applied Kneyser-Ney Smoothing, and evaluated it.
+5. **Comparison of Image Classification techniques and Dimensionality reduction methods** November 2019

+    As part of our Statistical Methods in AI course, analysed different techniques for Image Classification using various datasets.
+Also compared multiple dimensionality reduction methods (Eigenfaces, Fisherfaces, Resnet) to gauge the most effective.
 5. **Analysis of Gendered Pronoun Usage in Corporate Environments** April 2018

     Analysed an extension of the Enron email corpus to note patterns in usage of gender-neutral pronouns across social strata in a corporate environment [Link](https://github.com/zubairabid/LingoProject)